ML-Works/KVO-MVVM/README.md

          return self;
      }
   ```
-3. Observe keypaths with `weak` properties in it without any discomfort
 4. Do not unobserve any KVO-observings any more

+Observing keypaths with `weak` properties in it is not supported.

 To run the example project, clone the repo, and run `pod install` from the Example directory first.